-If you’re an award traveler, follow Upgraded Points closely, or just have an interest in aviation and credit card points, you’ve probably heard of ExpertFlyer.
+If you’re an award traveler, follow Upgraded Points closely, or are interested in aviation and credit card points, you’ve probably heard of ExpertFlyer.

-Planning trips with points and miles can be overwhelming, difficult, time-consuming, or all of the above.
-This is due to 1 main factor: award availability.
-ExpertFlyer is one of the best, most user-friendly ways to get a host of this highly valuable information.
+Planning trips with points and miles can be overwhelming, complicated, time-consuming, or all of the above.
+All of this hinges on a single factor: award availability.
+ExpertFlyer is one of the best, most user-friendly ways to access this highly valuable information.

-ExpertFlyer is incredibly useful in a lot of ways, but the main one is searching for award availability.
-Though the tool does a lot more than that, we’ll be focusing on this availability aspect — also known as award space or award seats.
+ExpertFlyer is incredibly useful in many ways, but its best use is searching for award availability.
+Though the tool does much more than that, we’ll focus on availability, which can also be known as “award space” or “award seats.”

 ExpertFlyer is an incredibly useful tool, as we’ve already stated.
-However, it’s not free (except for a 5-day free trial).
+However, most of the key features are only available with a fee membership.

-That said, a membership to ExpertFlyer can help you with award and upgrade searches, fare searches, flight timetables, flight statuses, seat maps, and much more.
-Let’s quickly touch on the tiers of membership and why you may want to opt for the top one.
+A membership to ExpertFlyer can help you with award and upgrade searches, fare searches, flight timetables, flight status, seat maps, and much more.
+Let’s quickly touch on the membership tiers and why you may want to opt for the top one.